 |Photo credit: Urban Shotz Photography.|

-IT'S NOT THE Christmas present I wanted.
+THE DAY AFTER Christmas.
 "Kilburn murder victim identified as Shaun Akanbi," the Boxing Day headline read.

 Below the headline, a picture of a boy I briefly dated, several years ago.
 "A post-mortem examination gave the cause of death as multiple stab wounds to the torso."

-Even after we went our separate ways, I was aware of Shaun, out there in the world.
-At the time he was a law student, but he went on to found Billy Boyce fashion, whose clothes media outlets have been at pains to point out have been worn by various celebrities (cheap celebrity hijacking a story about a boy who's been killed).
-Shaun was a success, doing what he loved.
+Even after we went our separate ways (amicably.
+No drama.
+It just fizzled out), I was aware of him, peripherally, out there in the world.
+He was studying law when I knew him, but he went on to found Billy Boyce fashion, whose clothes media outlets have been at pains to point out have been worn by various celebrities (hijacking a story about a boy who's been killed.
+Their names overshadowing his).
+But Shaun was a success, doing what he loved.

 |Shaun back in the day.|

-After the last night I spent with Shaun, all those years ago, we walked around Shepherd's Bush market - he wanted to buy a tracksuit.
-Shaun was a tiny little guy, and couldn't find anything to fit him.
-We went into a store selling kid's clothes, where he managed to find one that fitted him.
+I remember the last night I spent with Shaun, all those years ago.
+We walked around Shepherd's Bush market looking for a tracksuit for him.
+Shaun was a tiny little guy, and couldn't find anything to fit.
+We went into a shop selling kid's clothes, underneath the railway arches, where he found something that fitted him.
+A tracksuit for a child.
 It seemed so funny at the time.

 I'll always remember that day.